 If you’re looking to grow your agency’s revenue, search engine optimization (SEO) is your friend.

 SEO puts your agency website in front of consumers at the moment they search for your services.
 This makes it an effective lead generation tool.
-Plus, SEO can be more cost-effective than other marketing channels.
+Plus, SEO is more cost-effective than other marketing channels.

 But this all leads to the big question: What return on investment (ROI) can you expect for SEO?